-We may well note his words, and thus avoid pitfalls in our public statements: "The Holy Land turned out to be one of the most unholy lands I had yet visited.
+pitfalls in our public statements:

+"The Holy Land turned out to be one of the most unholy lands I had yet visited.
 I do not refer primarily to the cupidity with which the native hucksters press their wares upon you as you enter and leave the sacred places. . .
 What I refer to is the charlatanry of the organized exhibition of sacred things and places.
-From the Church of the Nativity in Bethlehem to the Church of the Holy Sepulcher in Jerusalem and the Church of the Holy Sepulcher in Jerusalem and the Church of the Annunciation in Nazareth. you are shown one fictitious and fantastic object after another with all the pious assurance of historical verity. . . .
-Some were profoundly moved by the experience of walking along the Via Dolorosa, the sacred street upon which Jesus is supposed to have walked to His crudition, or standing inside the very tomb from which leves of them?), or beholding the manger wherein the young child was laid, and the very hilled was laid, and the very billed and the angel choir appeared.
+From the Church of the Nativity in Bethlehem to the Church of the Holy Sepulcher in Jerusalem and the Church of the Annunciation in Nazareth, you are shown one fictitious and fantastic object after another with all the pious assurance of historical verity. . . .
+Some were profoundly moved by the experience of walking along the Via Dolorosa, the sacred street upon which Jesus is supposed to have walked to His crucifixion, or standing inside the very tomb from which He rose, or making the stations of the cross (were there twelve of them?), or beholding the manger wherein the young child was laid, and the very hill-side upon which the shepherds slept when the star and the angel choir appeared.

 "But there were others in our quite nonecclesiastical cruise company who were puzzled by all this, and some who were affronted by it.
-They could not forget that twenty centuries of history had passed over these strong again and again. . . .
+They could not forget that twenty centuries of history had passed over these scenes since Jesus' day, that Jerusalem had been destroyed again and again. . .
 It was not the dragoman, but the priest who showed us the most preposterous things.
-Upon each holy spot there stades a church eitfield of or a monastery or some other institutional experiences of organized Christianity.
-The church is palace or object.
-It derives both prestige and revenue they to those now possessed."
-"So the system of exploitation is fastered places and relics and in congent who here firstianity is therefore interested in multiplying the number of sacred places and relics and its of the they Land, profaning it with pious fraud foot they Land, profaning it with pious fraud foot they can deabriel at that pillar when he announced to her that she would be the mother of the Saviour."
+Upon each holy spot there stands a church edifice or a monastery or some other institutional expealous of its rights in connection with every holy place or object.
+It derives both prestige and revenue from this property.
+It is therefore interested in multiplying the number of sacred places and relics and in clinging to those now possessed. . . .
+"So the system of exploitation has fastened itself upon the Holy Land, profaning it with pious fraud.
+I could cite scores of particulars as fantastic as the statement made by the Franciscan brother in 'Mary's house' at Nazareth that the virgin stood at this pillar, an

-THE liturgical movement grows apace in the Protestant churches.
+The liturgical movement grows apace in the Protestant churches.
 It is evidence of the increasing power and prestige of Romanism. and of the strong Romeward trend foretold of this hour.
 We must not forget the faithful witness we are called upon to give, and the position of isolation in which we soon shall stand.
 His wisdom is to blend with faithfulness.